-The Council has recognised that the traditional approach that has taken on developing the Business Plan in previous years was unsustainable.
-As a consequence the Council has created a significant transformation resource in order that it can re-shape the Council in to one that is leaner, more efficient, more cross cutting and one that is focussed on outcomes.
+In response to the recognition that the traditional approach that had been taken on developing the Business Plan was unsustainable, the Council, in 2017-18, embarked upon a significant transformation programme to re-shape the Council in to one that is leaner, more efficient, more cross cutting, and focussed on outcomes.

-The Council is still in the early days of what will become the modus operandi of the Council's future arrangements.
-The 2017/18 Business Plan will be a transition year in which the transformation programme starts to be integrated in to the traditional Business Planning arrangements.
-It is important that Business Planning and the Transformation Programme are not seen as different programmes as there are intrinsically linked.
-They have been developed as one, they will be managed as one, and therefore they are one.
+The Transformation Programme is now integrated in to the traditional Business Planning arrangements.
+Business Planning and the Transformation Programme are intrinsically linked; they have are developed as one, they will be managed as one, and therefore they are one.
 This is outlined through the Transformation Strategy within the Strategic Framework in section 1 of the Business Plan.